LouCairns/reading-notes/Read: 01 - Learning Markdown (Summary).md

 My favorite search engine is [Duck Duck Go](https://duckduckgo.com).
 ```

-Note entry ideas:

-Blog Article (2-3 paragraphs with code sample)
-Dictionary / Flash Cards
-Notes in outline form
-Fill-in-the-blank worksheet of key concepts
-Read and Bookmark
-Getting Started
-Read only “What is Markdown” and “Why Use Markdown” sections
-Markdown Basic Syntax
-Mastering Markdown on GitHub
-Watch
-GitHub Pages
-Answer
-What is Markdown?
-Why do we use Markdown?
-What symbol will create a heading in Markdown?
-How many do you need to create the largest heading?
-How many do you need to create the smallest heading?
-When making text bold or italicized for emphasis, it is best practice to use which symbol?
-How do you create a link with Markdown?
+The rendered output looks like this:

+My favourite search engine is [Duck Duck Go](https://duckduckgo.com)

-What are the three symbols you can use to create an unordered (bulleted) list with Markdown?
+### 8 - What are the three symbols you can use to create an unordered (bulleted) list with Markdown?
+***